oussema-hmaied5/JogetDX8-Plugins/ajax-selectbox/README.md

 # Description

-This bundle contains AJAX Select Box Plugin.
-This Plugin is a new form element that uses AJAX to retrieve options by populating the select box based on the selected datalist.
-Please refer to its [documentation and sample demo app.](https://marketplace.joget.org/jw/web/userview/mp/mpp/_/vad?id=APP_ajaxSelectBoxDemo).
+The AJAX Select Box Plugin is a new Form Field Element plugin that uses AJAX to retrieve and populate the select box options based on the selected datalist.
+Users can type in the search filter and it will dynamically retrieve the available options as the user continues to key in.

+This is a demonstration app to show the usage of the AJAX Selectbox form element plugin for Joget DX.

+This app already includes the ajax_selectbox-7.0.2.jar plugin.
+If you cannot see this form field element in your Form Designer, you can download the plugin directly from Joget Marketplace and import the plugin via the Plugin Manager.

 # Getting Help